barakk123/emergency-supplies-inventory-ex3/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file in the repository for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Thank you for reading this and for checking out my mini project